 Another great introduction at this stage would be a scratching post.
 Those little claws are finally long enough that the kitten will begin stretching and sharpening them.
 It might not be possible to trim the kittens nails quite yet (that usually happens around week 10).
 Training a kitten to use a scratching post will be much easier at this stage than it will once the cat is an adult.
 It’s a good idea to begin teaching the kitten not to use their claws on humans (even in play) at this point too.

-Other Important Notes about Kitten Development
+Other Important Notes on Kitten Development

 - Kittens watch Mommy very closely.